 - Candida sp., Including Candida albicans, Candida glabrata, Candida guilliermondii, Candida krusei, Candida Portugal, Xenopus laevis, y Candida tropicalis.

 - Activity against Trichosporon beigelii, Fusarium sp., And Rhizopus arrhizus is limited.

-- It has no activity against Cryptococcus neoformans, but in vitro it has shown synergistic activity against C. neoformans when combined with amphotericin B or fluconazole.
+- It has no action against Cryptococcus neoformans, but in vitro, it has shown synergistic activity against C. neoformans when combined with amphotericin B or fluconazole.

-This medication is usually administered intravenously, the doctor prescribes it once a day usually.
-It should be injected slowly over more than 1 hour.
+This medication is usually administered intravenously; the doctor usually prescribes it once a day.
+It should be injected slowly for more than 1 hour.